S3-working-group/s3-practical-guide/docs/all.md

 **Changes to Principles**

-- **_Principle of Equivalence_**: Addressed tension between distributed authority and effective governance in complex organizations.
+- **_Principle of Equivalence_**: Addressed the balance between distributed authority and effective governance in complex organizations.

 **Glossary Updated**